Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

 \subsection{Stock Market Data}

 The stock market data consists of the weekly log returns of $29$ stocks included in the Dow Jones Industrial Average (DJIA) index, and it is available in the R package \texttt{ecp} \citep{JSSv062i07}.
 We consider the data from 2007-01-01 to 2010-01-04, which covers the 2008 worldwide economic crisis.
-We focus on the negative correlations among stock returns to detect the systematic anomalies in the financial market.
-Specifically, we first use a sliding window of width $4$ to calculate the correlation matrices of the weekly log returns.
+Moreover, we focus on using the negative correlations among stock returns to detect the systematic anomalies in the financial market.
+First, we use a sliding window of width $4$ to calculate the correlation matrices of the weekly log returns.
 We then truncate the correlation matrices by setting those entries which have negative values as $1$, and the remaining as $0$.
+In the $T = 158$ constructed networks, a connected edge $\bm{y}_{ij}^t = 1$ indicates the log returns of stocks $i$ and $j$ are negatively correlated over the four-week period that ends at week $t$.

-In the $T = 158$ networks, a connected edge $\bm{y}_{ij}^t = 1$ indicates the log returns of stock $i$ and stock $j$ are negative correlated over the four-week period that ends at week $t$.
-Moreover, the number of triangles can signify the volatility of the stock market, as the three stocks are mutually negative correlated.
-In general, the more triangles in a network, the more opposite movements among the stock returns, suggesting a large fluctuation in the market.
-On the contrary, when the number of triangles is small, the majority of the stock returns either increase or decrease at the same time, suggesting a stable trend in the market.
-To this end, we use the number of edges and triangles in both formation and dissolution models of our method.
-For the competitors, we use the networks $\bm{y}^t$ as input data, since they provide better results than using the networks statistics $\bm{g}(\bm{y}^t)$.
-Figure \ref{stock_CP} displays $\Delta \hat{\bm{\zeta}}$ of Equation (\ref{zeta}) and the detected change points of our method, as well as the results from the competitors.
+As a network statistic, the number of triangles signifies the volatility of the stock market, since the three stocks are mutually negatively correlated.
+In other words, the more triangles in a network, the more opposite movements among the stock returns, suggesting a large fluctuation in the financial market.
+On the contrary, when the number of triangles is low, the majority of the stock returns either increase or decrease at the same time, suggesting a stable trend in the market.
+In addition, we define a nodal attribute $\bm{x}_i \in \{\text{Hedging-Prone}, \text{Market-Following}\}$ for each stock $i \in [n]$, based on it cumulative degree over time.
+Specifically, stocks with total degree above the median are labeled as `Hedging-Prone', reflecting defensive behavior relative to the market, while the remaining stocks are labeled as `Market-Following', indicating synchronized movement with the broader market.
+For the proposed method, we use three network statistics, edges, triangles, and homophily for risk orientation, in both formation and dissolution models.
+For the competitor methods, we use dynamic networks as input data, since they produce more reasonable results than using the network statistics.
+For CPDker, we use network statistics as input.
+Figure \ref{stock_CP} displays the change magnitude $\Delta \hat{\bm{\zeta}}$ of Equation (\ref{zeta}) and the detected change points from the proposed and competitor methods.
+Table \ref{stock_CP_date} provides a list of potential nearby events that align with the detected change points, and Figure \ref{fig:stock_raster} displays a raster plot of active edges over time, as visual validation to the detected change points.